 Nick de Rothschild is unsure if the pendulous plant shown below is Ixia maculata or not.
 The upright form is for comparison.

 Lauw de Jager would like help identifying this plant growing in a neighbor's yard in France for over 20 years.
 It flowers in May.
 He thinks it is an Ornithogalum, but would like help with a species name.
+Two suggestions from the comments are: Camasssia leichtlinii ssp. leichtlinii and Ornithogalum ponticum.

 Photo by Jim Duggan of a plant that is being grown under the name Lapeirousia enigmata, a name that does not appear in data bases and does not appear to be a published name.
 It may have been first offered by Richard Doutt and Bioquest International and later by Jim Duggan and in various seed exchanges.
 Jim Waddick would like to know if anyone can identify it.
 Click here to see PBS list posts about Lapeirousia enigmata.